sendbird/sendbird-chat-sdk-flutter/README.md

 ### Authentication

-In order to use the features of the Chat SDK, you should initiate the `Sendbirdsdk` instance through user authentication with Sendbird server.
-This instance communicates and interacts with the server based on an authenticated user account, and then the user’s client app can use the Chat SDK's features.
+In order to use the features of Sendbird Chat SDK for Flutter, you should initiate the `Sendbirdsdk` instance through user authentication with Sendbird server.
+This instance communicates and interacts with the server based on an authenticated user account, allowing the client app to use the Chat SDK's features.

-Here are the steps to sending your first message using Chat SDK:
+Here are the steps to sending your first message using the Chat SDK:

 ### Step 1: Initialize the Chat SDK

-Initializing the Chat SDK allows the Chat SDK to respond to the connection and state changes in your client app.
-Pass the `APP_ID` of your Sendbird application as an argument to `appId` parameter in the constructor of `SendbirdSdk`.
+Initializing the Chat SDK allows it to respond to the connection and state changes in your client app.
+Pass the `APP_ID` of your Sendbird application as an argument to the `appId` parameter in the constructor of `SendbirdSdk`.
 The constructor of `SendbirdSdk` creates an instance, thus should be called a single time across your client app.
 It is recommended that the code for initialization be implemented in the user login view.

 ```dart
 final sendbird = SendbirdSdk(appId: APP_ID);